NethServer/docs/administrator-manual/en/nextcloud.rst

 Trusted domains are a list of domains that users can log into.
 Default trusted domains are:

 * domain name
-* ip address
+* IP address

-The list of trused domains can be customzized using :guilabel:`Trusted domains` field: add one domain per line.
+The list of trusted domains can be customized using :guilabel:`Trusted domains` field: add one domain per line.

 CalDAV and CardDAV
 ------------------

 Some CalDAV and CardDAV clients may have problems finding the proper sync URL and need automatic service discovery.
-Service discovery is enabled by default if a custom virtual host for Nexcloud has been configured.
+Service discovery is enabled by default if a custom virtual host for Nextcloud has been configured.

 To enable the service discovery even if Nextcloud is running on the default URL, check the :guilabel:`Enable CalDAV and CardDAV auto-discovery` field.